YouTube

 ONE BUS, SHOULD BE EASY?

-Having to contend a job, cape town and the rest of the trip with the family I had little time to play with so I was arriving into Maputo just to make the flight over to Angola before meeting them all in Joburg.
+I had little time to spare, arriving in Maputo to catch a flight to Angola and meet the family in Joburg.
 Sounds complicated?
 You don’t want to know the half of it!

 Swimming pool in Manzini, Eswatini.
 The £4 bus that cost me £700